gerrick-mundt/C-Code-Projects/Project 1_Calculator/README.md

 # Logic Types Used
 ## Switch Function
-- Below is a generalization
+- Below is a generalization of how a switch function is used
 ```c
     switch (value) {
         case 1: